-CSE is leading an effort for the U.S. Department of Energy to accelerate wider development of combined heat and power energy technologies in Arizona, California, Nevada and Hawaii.
+For over 10 years, CSE led efforts for the U.S. Department of Energy to accelerate wider development of combined heat and power (CHP) energy technologies in Arizona, California, Hawaii and Nevada.

-To further develop the CHP market, CSE provides education, outreach and technical assistance to a wide spectrum of stakeholders, including commercial and industrial end users, state decision-makers, electric and gas utilities, trade associations and nonprofit organizations.
-Assistance includes evaluating the economics, reliability and environmental value of proposed energy systems.
+CSE expanded the CHP market by providing technical assistance and education to a wide spectrum of stakeholders, including commercial and industrial end users, state decision-makers, electric and gas utilities, trade associations and nonprofit organizations.
+Efforts focused on evaluating the economics, reliability and environmental value of proposed CHP and microgrid energy systems.

 Program at a Glance